-CRJ 582 Race, Gender and Class in the Criminal Justice System nesses of theories of crime as applied across race and gender will be addressed.
+CRJ 582 Race, Gender and Class in the Criminal Justice System

+This course considers the interrelationships among race, gender and class in the criminal justice system.
+Examined are the patterns and variations in crime across these variables.
+The assumptions, biases and relative strengths and weaknesses of theories of crime as applied across race and gender will be addressed.
 Attention will be given to women and minorities as offenders, victims and professionals in criminal justice with particular emphasis given to criminal justice sanctioning of crimes by and against women and minorities.